mourisl/Rcorrector/README.md

 		-od STRING: output_file_directory (default: ./)
 		-t INT: number of threads to use (default: 1)
 		-trim : allow trimming (default: false)
-		-maxcor INT: the maximum number of correction every 100bp (default: 8)\n -maxcorK INT: the maximum number of correction within k-bp window (default: 4) -ek INT: expected number of kmers; does not affect the correctness of program but affect the memory usage (default: 100000000);
+		-maxcor INT: the maximum number of corrections every 100bp (default: 8) -maxcorK INT: the maximum number of corrections within k-bp window (default: 4) -ek INT: expected number of kmers; does not affect the correctness of program but affects the memory usage (default: 100000000);

 ### Output